-While this is our evidence-based approach to treating developmental trauma, personality disorders (e.g. BPD, APD), and dissociative disorders (e.g. DID), it also has relevant applications to many other presenting concerns ranging from anxiety (e.g. OCD), depression, self-sabotaging behaviours, or eating disorders to ADHD and can be truly transformative.
+While this is our evidence-based approach to treating developmental trauma, personality disorders, and dissociative disorders, it also has relevant applications to many other presenting concerns ranging from anxiety (e.g., OCD), depression, “self-sabotaging” behaviours, issues of self-identity, self-esteem, eating disorders, to ADHD and can be truly transformative.

 Not what you were looking for?
 Check out our approach to more generalized trauma and PTSD here.